Mandy Gonzalez: Film and television

 Gonzalez appeared on television in The Good Wife, Third Watch, Guiding Light, and Madam Secretary.
 Her films include Across the Universe (directed by Julie Taymor) and Pieter Gaspersz' After.

 In 2016, Gonzalez starred in the ABC thriller Quantico playing the recurring role of Agent Susan Coombs.

 In 2021, Gonzalez had a guest appearance in season 1, episode 6 of the Hulu original series Only Murders in the Building, playing the character Mabel Mora's mother, Silvia.

+In November 2023, Gonzalez appeared in Salute to Service: A Veterans Day Salute on PBS, hosted by Jon Stewart.
+Mandy sang a song "Fearless" based on her parents courtship, sight unseen, as pen pals writing for the year her father served in Viet Nam, and her mother was a stateside 17 year old volunteer pen pal to soldiers.

 Recording career

 Gonzalez can be heard on the original Broadway cast recording of In the Heights and in the Disney animated film Mulan II as the singing voice of Su.

 She released her first solo album, Fearless, on October 20, 2017.
 The title song was written by Lin-Manuel Miranda, creator and star of In the Heights and Hamilton.
 The song "Fearless" tells the story of how her parents fell in love as pen-pals during the Vietnam War, and of the #FearlessSquad.
 The album's seven tracks also include songs written by Bill Sherman, Jennifer Nettles, and Tom Kitt.
 It includes an acoustic version of her signature In The Heights song "Breathe", a remake of the classic song "Que Sera, Sera", and "Life Is Sweet", a duet with Christopher Jackson, her In the Heights and Hamilton co-star and longtime friend.

 Gonzalez debuted her solo show, also titled Fearless, at the Cafe Carlyle for two weeks from October 24 to November 4, 2017.
 She performed songs from her album as well as many others.
 Many of her In the Heights friends visited onstage, such as Karen Olivo, Janet Dacal, Priscilla Lopez and Lin-Manuel Miranda.
 Christopher Jackson joined her as an opening night surprise; he joined her on her final show as well.